stylesm/universityofnottingham.github.io/docs/Standards/target-platforms.md

 We currently offer three platforms for solutions built by Application Development, and they should be chosen based on project needs:

-!!! warning "Each platform's own standards and guidance must be followed."
+!!! warning "Each platform's own Standards and Guidelines must be followed."

 !!! success "We use .NET Core"
     .NET Core can be used to fulfill the following use cases: